geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/nodejs-mysql-tutorial/04quotes-dynamic-output.jpg" title="Quotes API with dynamic output from DB" alt="Quotes API dynamic output for Node.js MySQL tutorial using Express js from DB table quote">

 You can look at the code and try to see how the whole thing is pieced together in this Node.js MySQL tutorial with Express Js for a quotes REST API.
-This API can act like a good base for a [Node.js microservice](/blog/2020/11/nodejs-microservices/).
+This API can act as a good base for a [Node.js microservice](/blog/2020/11/nodejs-microservices/).

 You can dockerize the REST API app following this step-by-step [tutorial](/blog/2020/11/nodejs-with-docker/).
 After that app is dockerized you can host it easily on something like Google Cloud Run.
 If you want a quick start testing ground without Docker, I would recommend [Glitch](https://glitch.com/).